okwolo/okwolo/README.md

 The internal implementation of this function is entirely free.
 Which means that, for example, certain vdom "components" can be created in other places and assembled here.

-There are two types of vdom objects.
+There are a few types of vdom objects.
 The first, which was used in the above example, is a simple string.
 The second type represents html tags.
 These vdom nodes take the form of an array.
+The last type is a "component" which is also an array.
+However, this array starts with a function and is followed by its arguments.
+Components are also nestable which allows a component to return another component.

 ````javascript
 // text element